-Certificates are used to authenticate devices on a network.
-The device supports two types of certificates: Client/server certificates A client/server certificate validates the device's identity, and can be self-signed or issued by a Certificate Authority (CA).
-A self-signed certificate offers limited protection and can be used before a CA-issued certificate has been obtained.
-CA certificates You can use a CA certificate to authenticate a peer certificate, for example to validate the identity of an authentication server when the device connects to a network protected by IEEE 802.1X.
+You can use a CA certificate to authenticate a peer certificate, for example to validate the identity of an authentication server when the device connects to a network protected by IEEE 802.1X.
 The device has several pre-installed CA certificates.

-These formats are supported: Certificate formats: .PEM, .CER, and .PFX Private key formats: PKCS#1 and PKCS#12 Important If you reset the device to factory default, all certificates are deleted.
+These formats are supported:

+- Certificate formats: .PEM, .CER, and .PFX - Private key formats: PKCS#1 and PKCS#12

+If you reset the device to factory default, all certificates are deleted.
 Any pre-installed CA certificates are reinstalled.

-Add certificate : Click to add a certificate.
-More : Show more fields to fill in or select.
-Secure keystore: Select to use Secure element or Trusted Platform Module 2.0 to securely store the private key.
-For more information on which secure keystore to select, go to help.axis.com/en-us/axis-os#cryptographic-support.
-Key type: Select the default or a different encryption algorithm from the drop-down list to protect the certificate. • The context menu contains: Certificate information: View an installed certificate's properties.
-Delete certificate: Delete the certificate.
-Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.
-Secure keystore i Secure element (CC EAL6+): Select to use secure element for secure keystore.
-Trusted Platform Module 2.0 (CC EAL4+, FIPS 140-2 Level 2): Select to use TPM 2.0 for secure keystore.
+Add certificate: Click to add a certificate.

+- More : Show more fields to fill in or select. - Secure keystore: Select to use Secure element or Trusted Platform Module 2.0 to securely store the private key.
+For more information on which secure keystore to select, go to help.axis.com/en-us/axis-os#cryptographic-support. - Key type: Select the default or a different encryption algorithm from the drop-down list to protect the certificate. - The context menu contains: - Certificate information: View an installed certificate's properties. - Delete certificate: Delete the certificate. - Create certificate signing request: Create a certificate signing request to send to a registration authority to apply for a digital identity certificate.

-IEEE 802.1x and IEEE 802.1AE MACsec
+Secure keystore 0:

+- Secure element (CC EAL6+): Select to use secure element for secure keystore. - Trusted Platform Module 2.0 (CC EAL4+, FIPS 140-2 Level 2): Select to use TPM 2.0 for secure keystore.

+Network access control and encryption

-IEEE 802.1x is an IEEE standard for port-based network admission control providing secure authentication of wired and wireless network devices.
+IEEE 802.1xIEEE 802.1x is an IEEE standard for port-based network admission control providing secure authentication of wired and wireless network devices.
 IEEE 802.1x is based on EAP (Extensible Authentication Protocol).
 To access a network protected by IEEE 802.1x, network devices must authenticate themselves.
 The authentication is performed by an authentication server, typically a RADIUS server (for example, FreeRADIUS and Microsoft Internet Authentication Server).

-Certificates

-When configured without a CA certificate, server certificate validation is disabled and the device tries to authenticate itself regardless of what network it is connected to.
+IEEE 802.1AE MACsecIEEE 802.1AE MACsec is an IEEE standard for media access control (MAC) security that defines connectionless data confidentiality and integrity for media access independent protocols.
+Certificates When configured without a CA certificate, server certificate validation is disabled and the device tries to authenticate itself regardless of what network it is connected to.
 When using a certificate, in Axis' implementation, the device and the authentication server authenticate themselves with digital certificates using EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).
 To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.
 Authentication method: Select an EAP type used for authentication.
-The default option is EAP-TLS.
-EAP-PEAP/MSCHAPv2 is a more secure option.

 Client certificate: Select a client certificate to use IEEE 802.1x.
 The authentication server uses the certificate to validate the client's identity.

-CA certificate: Select CA certificates to validate the authentication server's identity.
-When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.

-EAP identity: Enter the user identity associated with the client certificate.
+CA certificates: Select CA certificates to validate the authentication server's identity.
+When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.EAP identity: Enter the user identity associated with the client certificate.
 EAPOL version: Select the EAPOL version that is used in the network switch.
+Use IEEE 802.1x: Select to use the IEEE 802.1x protocol.
+These settings are only available if you use IEEE 802.1x PEAP-MSCHAPv2 as the authentication method:

+- Password: Enter the password for your user identity. - Peap version: Select the Peap version that is used in the network switch.